-B.1 Examinee should be able to use the kinetic-molecular theory to explain the empirical gas laws (observations) and the behavior of ideal gases.
+- B.1 Examinee should be able to use the kinetic-molecular theory to explain the empirical gas laws (observations) and the behavior of ideal gases.
 This section may include:

-- 1. Ideal Gas Laws. - 2.
-Kinetic Molecular Theory.
+- 1. Ideal Gas Laws.

+- 2. Kinetic Molecular Theory.

-B.2 Examinee should be able to use laws of thermodynamics to define physical quantities that characterize thermodynamics systems in equilibrium such as temperature, energy and entropy and describe the relationships between these quantities.
+- B.2 Examinee should be able to use laws of thermodynamics to define physical quantities that characterize thermodynamics systems in equilibrium such as temperature, energy and entropy and describe the relationships between these quantities.
 This section may include:

+- 1. Zeroth Law of Thermodynamics (Absolute Zero)

-- 1. First Law of Thermodynamics. - 2.
-Second Law of Thermodynamics.
+- 2. First Law of Thermodynamics.

+- 3. Second Law of Thermodynamics.